shakilimtiaz/Molecular-Dynamics/README.md

 ### Dependencies

-The code exists in two variants, C++ and Python and do not require additional installation other than the basic language compilers.
+The code exists in two variants, C++ and Python.
+Execution of each variant does not require additional installation other than the basic language compilers.

 ### Executing program